Meet MEPI’s Best and Brightest Alumni

 In just six months, El Mahdi and his team organized four local environmental awareness events in Agadir engaging more than 100 local young people.
 He also helped build an online audience of thousands of followers on social media platforms, where he published original multimedia, multilingual content, in addition to participating in various environmental events across Morocco.

-Through his environmental activism work, El Mahdi took part in an executive education program at the American University in Cairo (AUC) School of Global Affairs & Public Policy with a full scholarship and will be speaking at the American Middle Eastern Network for Dialogue at Stanford university (AMENDS) prestigious conference that will take place at the University of Oxford in June 2017.
+Through his environmental activism work, El Mahdi took part in an executive education program at the American University in Cairo (AUC) School of Global Affairs & Public Policy with a full scholarship and spoke at the American Middle Eastern Network for Dialogue at Stanford university (AMENDS) prestigious conference that took place at the University of Oxford in June 2017.